lee-ngo/dataset-ice-fire/README.md

 ### Initialize Jupyter Notebooks in your terminal

 You can open up your Command Prompt, Terminal, Git, etc..

 Navigate

 *Why are we using Python instead of R or some other language?*
 Ah, this old debate.
 Although others have a stronger opinion than I do on the matter, I've just happened to learn most of my data science via Python and discovered a great community around it.
 Generally, I code in JavaScript or Python, and anyone will tell you that *it doesn't really matter* what you code in as long as you know how to code.

 If there's enough interest in converting this lesson into R or another langauge, perhaps I'll do it... (but probably not).

-# MORE UPDATES TO COME!
+*If you've gotten this far, great!
+You can open up your own Jupyter Notebook or, if you must, use this pre-populated one below.*

 ## About this Course's Author